rfjohn/dbus_dtupros/README.md

 I wrote this script for myself.
 I'm not responsible if you damage something using my script.

 # Purpose
 Integrate Hoymiles 3rd Gen DTU-Pro S into Victron Energy's (Venus OS) ecosystem.
+This project is intended for people who do not want to use OpenDTU but stay with the Hoymiles DTU Pro S.

 Advantages:
 - Ethernet connection from DTU-Pro S to the Venus GX device (in my case, a Raspberry Pi 4 with Venus OS installed)